tuhinjubcse/tuhinjubcse.github.io/index.md

 Yes Pre-trained models have proved their efficacy in variety of tasks , but how can we improve over them ?
 For tasks where the language is disparately different from pretraining corpus , can we benefit by fine tuning on task of interest ?
 Read my <b>NAACL 2019</b> and <b>EMNLP 2019</b> paper which tries to answer these questions.

 I have found new interest in developing computational models for Fact Checking.With the plethora of information available on the internet we need models to verify these.
-Typically a fact checking pipeline involves Information Retrival and Natural Language Inference.
-Read our papers on fact checking to know more
+Typically a fact checking pipeline involves robust Information Retrieval and smart Natural Language Inference.
+Read our papers on fact checking to know more about the challenges and how we solve them.

 ## Some Trivia
 I took <br />